Andrew-S-Rosen/cbe504/main.typ

 The same result can be found from the formal definition of the apparent activation energy like was done in #ref(<strong-adsorption>).
 These apparent kinetic parameters are particularly useful for interpreting kinetic data obtained from experiments, where the net reaction is the main observable phenomena.

 You may also notice something unusual with #ref(<eq:app_het>).
 Since $Delta H_("ads")^std$ is generally exothermic, depending on the value of $E_("a,2")$, it is possible for $E_("a,app")$ to be negative.
-This is not merely a theoretical novelty---it has practical implications and has been observed experimentally, such as in the adsorption and cracking of _n_-alkanes in zeolites.
+A negative apparent activation energy has been observed in several catalytic reactions, including the adsorption and cracking of _n_-alkanes in zeolites.
 #footnote[Refer to J. Wei, "Adsorption and Cracking of _n_-Alkanes over ZSM-5: Negative Activation Energy of Reaction", _Chem.
 Eng.
 Sci._, 51, 2995--2999 (1996).
 Dr. James Wei, a chemical engineer, was the Dean of Engineering at Princeton University from 1991--2002.]

 === Reaction Stoichiometric Numbers

-Before continuing on to more complex catalytic mechanisms, it is worth introducing a piece of terminology.
+Before continuing on to more complex catalytic mechanisms, it is worth introducing a new bit of terminology.
 Typically, we propose a mechanism composed of many elementary steps that represent the atomistic details of the catalytic reaction as best as we can imagine.
 In this context, the concept of the reaction stoichiometric coefficient $sigma_i$ becomes important.
 Simply put, $sigma_i$ is the number of times that the $i$-th reaction needs to occur to yield the net reaction stoichiometry.